What is Web Decay and how Can it and Broken Links Hurt Your site?

-How harmful are dead links to search engine rankings?
+How harmful are broken links to search engine rankings?
 Or pages filled with outdated information?
 Can internal redirects on a site also hurt rankings?
 What about the redirects used on parked domains?

-A new patent application published last week at the US Patent and Trademark Office (USPTO), and assigned to IBM, Methods and apparatus for assessing web page decay, explores the topics of dead pages, web decay, soft 404 error messages, redirects on parked pages, and automated ways for search engines to look at these factors while ranking pages.
-I’ll explore a little of the patent application here, and provide some ideas on ways to avoid having decay harm the rankings of web sites.
+A new patent application published last week at the US Patent and Trademark Office (USPTO), and assigned to IBM, Methods and apparatus for assessing web page decay, explores the topics of broken links, web decay, soft 404 error messages, redirects on parked pages, and automated ways for search engines to look at these factors while ranking pages.
+I’ll explore a little of the patent application here, and provide some ideas on ways to avoid having decay harm the rankings of websites.

 The authors of the patent filing include: